KenHeLiqin/Interactive-Lab-Hub/Lab 2/README.md

 ## Make a short video of your modified barebones PiClock

 ## *******************************************************************************
 ## I collaborated with Jiahao Dong for lab 2 Part 1.
-All of our work is posted on his github.[Here](https://github.com/JoeD016/Interactive-Lab-Hub/tree/Fall2021/Lab%202)
+All of our work is posted on his github.[Here](https://github.com/JoeD016/Interactive-Lab-Hub/tree/Fall2021/Lab%202).
+However, for part 2, all the work is posted on my github.
 ## *******************************************************************************